Best student in WAEC exams rewarded on Twitter

 Ali in her WAEC exams got nine A1s and became an instant celebrity on Twitter, as many Twitter user celebrated the academic achievement of the young girl.

-In no time, the tweet became a campaign to support the young girl's academic dream as Nigerians proudly offered her textbooks, cash, scholarship and mentorship offer.
+In no time, the tweet became a campaign to support the young girl's academic dream as Nigerians proudly offered her textbooks, cash, scholarship and mentorship.

 According to Konbini, 31 Twitter users pledged N525,500; and 23 already made good on their pledges, remitting N425,500 in less than one week.

-When asked about her reading habit she said, ‘’I have no specific study hour because most times I study until I get tired and often fall asleep.”
+When asked about her reading habit the young genius said, ‘’I have no specific study hour because most times I study until I get tired and often fall asleep.”

 She added that her parents contributed to her academic success.